stenglein-lab/2017_GDW/exercises/Detecting_selection.md

 Let's begin.

 ## Step 1: Preparing the software
 We are going to use a quick and easy tool, called "gd", written to calculate various measures of genetic variation (i.e., pi, S [# segregating sites], and Tajima's D) in sliding windows across the alignments.
 However, this program is not available yet on your computers.
 We will have to download it and install it.
-It is a relatively simple installation, so I pray it works (my figners are crossed!!!).
+It is a relatively simple installation, so I pray it works (my fingers are crossed!!!).
 ```
 # Let's move to our home folder
 cd ~